Steam on ChromeOS Beta

 This list will be updated as new models and configurations are enabled.

-- On your supported Chromebook, switch to Dev channel.
+- On your supported Chromebook, switch to Beta channel.

 - After updating, navigate to chrome://flags.
-Set both #borealis-enabled and #exo-pointer-lock to Enabled.
+Set #borealis-enabled to Enabled.

 - Follow the setup flow to install Steam.